AC1706-67/bioreceipt.ai/PHOTO_GALLERY_PERFORMANCE_ENHANCEMENTS.md

 # Photo Gallery Performance Enhancements

 ## Overview
-This document outlines the comprehensive performance optimizations implemented for the photo gallery components in the BioPulse health tracking application.
+This document outlines the comprehensive performance optimizations implemented for the photo gallery components in the BioReceipt health tracking application.
 These enhancements focus on lazy loading, progressive image loading, intelligent caching, prefetching, and render performance optimization.

 ## Performance Optimizations Implemented